 Thomas Edison patented his electrical distribution system in the 1880’s and by the 1890’s had patented the fuses.
-Shortly after, a fuse box was created and added for protection to house the distribution system, it was the first electrical box introduced in the electrical industry which was used to address the electrical safety concerns in homes.
+Shortly after, a fuse box was created and added for protection to house the distribution system.
+It was the first electrical box introduced in the electrical industry which was used to address the electrical safety concerns in homes.
 Fuse box panels were installed in homes through the 1950’s.

 Home owners are advised to take serious precaution if changing out a blown fuse due to the electrical shock hazard that exists.
-You may also contact our qualified professional electrician to properly address the fuse box issue.
-Be aware that most insurance companies will not insure your home or the home you are purchasing, without this fuse box being replaced with a modern circuit breaker distribution panel and the other related issues being brought up to code.
+Your best bet is to contact a qualified electrician to have your fuse box panel removed and a modern circuit breaker panel to be installed in place.